julio-cascalles/sql_blocks/README.md

 ---
 ### `translate_to` method
-It consists of the inverse process of parsing: From a Select object, it returns the text to a script in any of the languages ​​below:
+From a Select object, it returns the text to a script in any of the languages ​​below:
 * QueryLanguage - default
 * MongoDBLanguage
 * Neo4JLanguage
+* DatabricksLanguage
+* PandasLanguage

 ---
 ### 14 - Window Function